cleon30/Spot-Engine/README.md

 ### **Dispute Requirements**

-- Transaction ID must be in the Transactions History that our Engine has made
+- Transaction ID must be in the Transactions History that our Engine has made.
-- The client from the Transactions History must be the same as the client who is creating a Dispute
+- Only 1 dispute per tx.
-- Transaction Amount > 0.0001
+- The client from the Transactions History must be the same as the client who is creating a Dispute.
-- Client Account must not be frozen
+- Client Account must not be frozen.

 #### ***Dispute Deposit***